 North American Archaeology Explorer

 Click the adjacent tabs to change the time frame of visible sites, or use the Time Slider on the map.
 Use this 'All' tab to view all sights from all time periods together.

-Paleo-Indian (10,000 BC - 2,000 BC).
-In the sequence of North American prehistoric cultural stages first proposed by Gordon Willey and Philip Phillips in 1958, the Lithic stage was the earliest period of human occupation in the Americas, occurring during the Late Pleistocene period, to time before 8,000 B.C. (before 10,000 years ago).
-The stage derived its name from the first appearance of Lithic flaked stone tools.
-The time encompasses the Paleo-Indian period that subsequently is divided into more specific time terms such as Early Lithic stage or Early Paleo-Indians and Middle Paleo-Indians or Middle Lithic stage.
+Paleo-Indian (13,000 BC - 2,000 BC).
+Following the sequence of North American prehistoric cultural stages first proposed by Gordon Willey and Philip Phillips in 1958, the Paleo Indian stage was the earliest period of significant human occupation in the Americas, occurring during the Late Pleistocene period, to time before 8,000 B.C. (before 10,000 years ago).
 Examples include the Clovis culture and Folsom tradition groups, often thought to have centered in the US Southwest and Northwest Mexico, but quickly spreading eastward.
 Nearly all sites are primitive composed of only lithics, rock shelters and art.
 With some sophistry shown in clothing, shoes and jewlry.